zxingify/zxingify-objc/README.md

 Getting Started
 ---------------

-To add ZXingObjC to your project:
+> As a simpler alternative to adding files directly, you can consider using [CocoaPods](http://cocoapods.org) to add ZXingObjC as a dependency.

 1. [Download ZXingObjC](https://github.com/TheLevelUp/ZXingObjC/tarball/master) or clone it from git: `git clone git://github.com/TheLevelUp/ZXingObjC.git`.

-2. Drag the ZXingObjC.xcodeproj file into Xcode.
-Make sure "Copy items" is unchecked and "Reference Type" is "Relative to Project" before clicking "Add".
+2. Drag the ZXingObjC folder onto Xcode.
+Make sure "Copy items" is checked before clicking "Add".

 3. Selecting your project in the left sidebar, select your target, and choose the "Build Phases" tab.
-Under "Target Dependencies", click the plus button, and then choose either ZXingObjC-iOS for an iOS app, or ZXingObjC-osx for a Mac app.

-4. In the "Link Binary with Libraries" section, click the plus button and choose libZXingObjC-iOS.a for an iOS app, or libZXingObjC-osx.a for a Mac app.

-5. Add the following frameworks under "Link Binary With Libraries":
+Under "Link Binary With Libraries", add the appropriate frameworks for your architecture:

   For an iOS app:
     * AVFoundation.framework